appscode/blog/content/post/kubedb-v2024.1.31/index.md

     ```

 ### Bug fix and improvements
-* We have fixed a bug in Upgrade OpsRequest for Postgres.
+* We have fixed a bug in VersionUpdate OpsRequest for Postgres, which was causing issues on updating major versions .

 ## Point in Time Recovery